Suspect stabs man at gas station on New Year’s day

 No arrests have been made at this time.
 This is an ongoing investigation.

-MPD said the suspect is a black man around five feet, 10 inches to six feet tall.
+MPD said the suspect is a man around five feet, 10 inches to six feet tall.
 He was seen wearing blue jeans, a black coat, black hoodie, and brown shoes.

 If you have any information about this incident, call Crime Stoppers at (901)-528-CASH.
 You could be eligible for a $2,000 cash reward.